-Plastic Surgery News
+Plastic Surgery News & FAQ

-Plastic Surgery News in Charlotte
+Plastic Surgery FAQ in Charlotte

 What’s it like to be a mom, a doctor, and a business partner with your husband?
 Plastic surgeon Kara Criswell not only manages those roles, but enjoys them all.
 Get to know this amazing mom and find out what keeps her going both in the operating room and at home.